BrandXX/tfml-env-pub/docs/cuda_on_wslL_user_guide.md

 # Step by Step Guide to Create a Tensorflow 2.0, CUDA Enabled, Python Environment within WSL2
 #### This quick start guide assumes:

 *   A CUDA enabled NVIDIA GPU is present.
-Check the [CUDA Compatibility list](https://developer.nvidia.com/cuda-gpus) for more info.
+    *   Check the [CUDA Compatibility list](https://developer.nvidia.com/cuda-gpus) for more info.
 *   A CUDA enabled NVIDIA driver is installed in Windows.
 *   An Ubuntu WSL2 Distro is up and running in a supported Windows build.
 *   Network/Internet is available within Windows and the WSL2 environment.
 *   A user was created during the deployment of Ubuntu.
-*   Basic understanding of Ubuntu Linux command line, PowerShell, and Python (Nothing heavy is needed).
+*   Basic understanding of Ubuntu Linux command line, PowerShell, and Python.
+    *   Nothing heavy is needed.

 #### More info: